-All costs incurred until the actual planting of the Jatropha Curcas plant are considered development costs.
-Plantation development costs have been accumulated in the balance sheet during the development period and are being accounted for in accordance with accounting standards for agricultural producers and agricultural cooperatives.
-See further discussion on the accounting of plantation development cost in Note 4.

-The direct costs associated with each farm and the production of the Jatropha revenue streams are deferred and accumulated as a noncurrent asset, deferred growing costs.
-Once the trees have reached full maturity, estimated at four to five years, the costs will be expensed based on the revenue streams generated and recognized.
+All costs incurred until the actual planting of the Jatropha Curcas plant are capitalized as plantation development costs, and are included in "Property and Equipment" on the balance sheet.
+Plantation development costs are being accumulated in the balance sheet during the development period and will be accounted for in accordance with accounting standards for Agricultural Producers and Agricultural Cooperatives.
+The direct costs associated with each farm and the production of the Jatropha revenue streams have been deferred and accumulated as a noncurrent asset, "Deferred Growing Costs", on the balance sheet.
 Other general costs without expected future benefits are expensed when incurred.

-Income/Loss per Common Share
+Profit/Loss per Common Share

-Income/Loss per share amounts are computed by dividing income or loss applicable to the common shareholders of the Company by the weighted-average number of common shares outstanding during each period.
-Diluted income or loss per share amounts are computed assuming the issuance of common stock for potentially dilutive common stock equivalents.
-All outstanding stock options, warrants, convertible notes, convertible preferred stock, and common stock held in escrow are currently antidilutive and have been excluded from the calculations of diluted income or loss per share at June 30, 2010 and 2009, as follows:
+Profit/Loss per share amounts are computed by dividing profit or loss applicable to the common shareholders of the Company by the weighted-average number of common shares outstanding during each period.
+Diluted profit or loss per share amounts are computed assuming the issuance of common stock for potentially dilutive common stock equivalents.
+All outstanding stock options, warrants, convertible notes, and convertible preferred stock are currently antidilutive and have been excluded from the calculations of diluted profit or loss per share at September 30, 2010 and 2009, as follows:

-June 30,
+Septer nber 30,

 2010 2009

 Convertible notes 19,028,671 128,671

 Convertible preferred stock - Series B 11,818,181 11,818,181

 Warrants 26,475,662 29,742,552

-Compensation-based stock options and warrants 68,131,483 59,859,083
+Compensation-based stock options and warrants 69,031,483 60,859,083

-Common stock held in escrow 3,915,016

-125,453,997 105,463,503
+126,353,997 102,548,487